Halloween is one of my favorite holidays and an ideal time for small business retailers to experience a spike in revenue.

 > Scary music playing inside and outside of your store.

-> Prompt all customers to mention your small business within your community members-only Facebook page.
+> Prompt all customers to mention your small business at your community members-only Facebook page.
 Specifically, ask customers to post photos of your cool Halloween products or mention a fall service, such as your pumpkin and spice back massage or creepy-themed manicures.
 Also, display small signs throughout your store prompting customers to snap photos and post to their social channels.

 > Zombie selfie station or similar so customers can take a photo of themselves near a life-size zombie, witch, mummy, etc. and post to their social channels.
 Be sure to have a small branded sign that can easily be captured in every selfie.